TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 34/2 Chronicles 34.5.md

 ---

-And he burnt the bones of the priests upon their altars, and purged Judah and Jerusalem.
+He burnt the bones of the priests on their altars, and purged Judah and Jerusalem.